In this article

 During your first week, others will see the party emoji next to your profile image in the rooms which means you are a new user and this signals more experienced users to assist you with any interface confusion.
 Simply raise your hand in the room you’re in (if you have a question or have something to say), and then wait for the moderators to invite you to the virtual stage.
 There is no hierarchy per se, you can speak at any time.
 While speaking, you can introduce yourself and your business/other social media handles - and seek advice on growing your following while raising awareness amongst the niche group on Clubhouse.
 It has been reported that other platforms such as Instagram and Facebook have seen some organic growth traction from a person just asking a question during a discussion.
 You can leave the room quietly by simply clicking on the “Leave quietly” button.
 There’s no need to announce your arrival or departure.

 Don’t forget to link your website in your bio or Twitter/Instagram accounts to Clubhouse.
 While speaking in rooms and plugging your hustle, others in the room may be compelled to check out your profile.
-Having those links your bio would help convert some of that interest from the Clubhouse app over to your other pages.
+Having those links in your bio would help convert some of that interest from the Clubhouse app over to your other pages.
+One way to ensure the security of confidential information transmitted to the Clubhouse is to use the due diligence data room for due diligence purposes.

 Unless you are a celebrity in your own right, it is unlikely you’ll be able to maintain a long talk all by yourself without the help of moderators.
 Heck, even celebrities are partnering up with others to help moderate the conversation.
 It is advised to partner up with other users to start a discussion room about your topic of choice - for example: How to get started in the restaurant business or Entrepreneurship support.
 Be aware that this is a global platform and the people you want to talk to maybe in a different timezone.
 So plan accordingly in order to get the most members.